thelfer/tfel/docs/web/abaqus.md

 Among them is the `Native` finite strain strategy which relies on build-in `Abaqus/Standard` facilities to integrate the behaviours written in rate form.
-The `Native` finite strain strategy will use:
+The `Native` finite strain strategy will use the Jauman rate.
-  - the Jauman rate if no orientation is defined.
-  - the corotationnal frame if an orientation is defined.

 Those strategies have some theoretical drawbacks (hypoelasticity, etc...) and are not portable from one code to